Hideo Nomo: Post-playing career

 Prior to the 2016 season, the San Diego Padres hired Nomo as Advisor for Baseball Operations, to assist the club with player development and expand their international profile.
-David Bednar has stated that he learned his splitter from Nomo.
+David Bednar has said that he learned his splitter from Nomo.

 Playing style

 With an overhand delivery, Nomo threw a fastball topping out at 95 mph and a forkball as his primary pitches.

 Nomo was known for his signature windup, known as "The Tornado".
 He began by slowly raising his arms high above his head before lifting his front leg and twisting his torso until his back faced home plate.
 Then, he hurtled toward the plate with an explosive delivery that featured the same arm speed for all his pitches.

-Accomplishments

-Nomo earned 123 wins in the Major Leagues and 78 in Japan, winning his 200th overall game on June 15, 2005.
-Nomo's success helped inspire other stars from Japan such as Ichiro Suzuki, Hideki Matsui, and Daisuke Matsuzaka to come over to the States as well.

-In addition, Nomo is one of only five players that have ever pitched at least one no-hitter game in both the National League and American League in Major League Baseball history.
-He has, to date, thrown the only no-hitter at Oriole Park at Camden Yards and at Coors Field.

-He won the 1996 ESPY Award for Breakthrough Athlete.